Reflections on starting Android project with Scala

 Android Device Monitor.

-To be honest I am not entirely happy with such workflow.
-It requires a lot of attention and effort and whole flow is obviously inferior to what Java/Kotlin developers have with Android Studio.
-In the near future I intend to look into Macroid – it make use of Scalaz IO/State monads which is perfect if you intend to keep your application as free of side effects as possible.
+To be honest I am not entirely happy with such a workflow.
+It requires a lot of attention and effort and the whole flow is obviously inferior to what Java/Kotlin developers have with Android Studio.
+In the near future, I intend to look into Macroid – it makes use of Scalaz IO/State monads which is perfect if you intend to keep your application as free of side effects as possible.

 Additionally, it doesn’t rely heavily on decorators for half the Android classes (

 SService, etc) but accepts the native ones.
-That probably eliminates the problem with being limited to older APIs.
+That probably eliminates the problem of being limited to older APIs.